Silviu1409/MDS-Project/README.md

 3. As a user, I want to add a food item to the shopping cart.
 4. As a user, I want to remove a food item from the shopping cart.
 5. As a user, I want see my items in the shopping cart.
-6. As a user, I want to select multiple food items from a restaurant
+6. As a user, I want to select multiple food items from a restaurant.
 7. As a user, I want to be able to cancel an order if the restaurant didn't start preparing it.
 8. As a user, I want to be able to have an profile avatar.
 9. As a user, I want to see restaurants on google maps.